ManfredRichthofen/A3D-Wiki/Support/Support-this-Wiki-MD.md

 **3D Printed Mods** <https://forms.gle/HrhSjpuMVM2YiknD6>
 **Hardware Mods** <https://forms.gle/A1rsEHgmBZryWVPk7>
 #### Other
 This will be used to pay for the server hosting of the wiki.
-Excess will go to donations to help support the Artillery 3D Community and Potential giveaways in the discord server.
+Excess will go to donations to help support the Artillery 3D Community and potential giveaways in the discord server.

 [Brave Browser](https://brave.com/?ref=dwi412)